 Steve is a valued legal and business counselor in a wide range of matters.
 As a skilled advocate whose practice focuses on complex business litigation, Steve has argued successfully before the federal and state appellate courts as well as the Illinois Supreme Court, and possesses a record of consistent success in motion and trial practice (both jury and non-jury) in state and federal courts and in arbitration.
-His clients range from Fortune 500 companies to small businesses and entrepreneurs in a variety of industries.
+His clients range from Fortune 500 companies to government entities to small businesses and entrepreneurs in a variety of industries.

 As a counselor, Steve helps clients identify and overcome obstacles to success, and strategize plans to accomplish their business objectives.
-His litigation practice is centered on the gaming, financial services, real estate and food industries, and includes matters such as class action defense, corporate governance and control, securities, real estate, regulatory compliance and other business issues.
+His litigation practice is centered on the gaming, financial services, real estate and food industries, and includes matters such as class action defense, corporate governance and control, securities, insurance, real estate, regulatory compliance and other business issues.
 Steve also has experience in representing clients before state and federal regulatory and governmental bodies, in response to inquiries from state attorneys general and in qui tam litigation.
 Further, Steve has led internal investigations regarding alleged corporate misconduct.
 Most recently, Steve successfully represented parties in a number of trust disputes and other probate matters.

 Representative matters include:

 - Currently defending a leading pasta maker in multiple nationwide class actions against allegations relating to mislabeling and violations of “slack-fill” requirements.

 - Currently representing Cook County in claims against its former insurance broker for breach of contract and breach of fiduciary duty.
 A jury verdict in excess of $9 million has been obtained following an eight-figure settlement with the insurer.